Discover Réunion : Sports and leisure

 Numerous nautical activities

-Although Réunion Island is more land than sea, there are plenty of water-based activities on offer, in addition to the classic paddleboard, towed buoy and parasailing outings.
+Although Réunion Island is more about land than sea, there are plenty of water-based activities on offer, in addition to the classic paddleboard, towed buoy and parasailing outings.

 Water sports and sea outings.
-You can take to the waves in sea kayaks or Optimists, thanks to the various nautical associations and service providers in the seaside towns (Saint-Gilles, Saint-Pierre).
+You can take to the waves on sea kayaks or Optimists, thanks to the various nautical associations and service providers in the seaside towns (Saint-Gilles, Saint-Pierre).
 For more serious sailing, several sailboats organize trips along Reunion's coastline, even as far as Mauritius.
 It's also possible to hire sailboats without a boating license, as well as motorboats, this time with a license.
 Most service providers are located in Le Port or Saint-Gilles-les-Bains.

 Glass-bottom and semi-submerged boat trips are also available.
 Also from Saint-Gilles-les-Bains, dolphin trips are available all year round in the Bay of Saint-Paul.
 But the most popular of all are the whale-watching trips, which migrate offshore from July to October.
 Most service providers offer them.
 Finally, sailboat and catamaran trips are also available for coastal cruising around the island.